 Is The 1999 Princess Diana £5 Coin Rare?

-The British Five-Pound coin is a continuation of the crown which became the commemorative twenty-five pence coin after the coins became decimalized.
-The Twenty-Five pence coin was discontinued in 1981.
-The Five-Pound coin shares the same dimensions as the Twenty-Five pence coin as well as the five-shilling coin before it but has a different value.
+The twenty five pence coin was discontinued in 1981.
+The five pound coin shares the same dimensions as the twenty five pence coin as well as the five shilling coin before it but has a different value.

 The obverse of the coin features a crowned mature head of Queen Elizabeth II facing to the right.
 This effigy is known as the Fourth Portrait.

 She is wearing the “Girls of Great Britain and Ireland” diamond tiara which was a wedding gift in 1947 from her grandmother, Queen Mary.
 Her profile portrait is surrounded by the legend ELIZABETH * II * D * G REG * F * D * 1999.
 Translated from Latin, this means Elizabeth the Second, by the grace of God, Queen, Defender of the Faith 1999.
 The initials IRB are seen just below her neckline and stand for the artist Ian Rank-Broadley.